NVComputing/nvcomputingsite/resources/streams.md

 There are a few finer details I've glossed over here, like how streams of primitives work (they require a bit more caution.
 If you're interested, check out the IntStream class and similar classes, and the mapToInt() and toArray() functions.
 Or you can always just ask me in person.
 Over Discord.
 I'm probably gone by the time you read this.)

+(2024 update: I am so incredibly gone.
+You can still message me on Discord though.)

 ---
 *Author: Raymond Zhao*